nesjett/angular8_ngrx_material_skeleton/README.md

  listing time.

  The factors taken into account for that conclusion are looking for the best UX in huge ammounts of data (bookmarks) that may be stored.
+In this case I considered that speed during bookmark listing is more important than when performing an action.

  Still this solution (having grouped bookmarks) rather than ordering them during render time would be faster in big amounts of data, avoiding one extra loop